-The Wassaic Project is accepting proposals for our Family Summer Residency program (May–October) for artists and writers, and their families.
+The Wassaic Project is accepting proposals for our Family Winter Residency program (November – March) for artists and writers and their families.
 Residencies are 1–8 weeks in length and applicants accepted through this program are considered full participants of the Wassaic Project Artist Residency Program.

 Residents are selected by a review committee composed of the Wassaic Project Co-Directors, the Residency Director, and professionals in the field.
 Successful residents will be selected based on the quality of their work, commitment to their practice, and their ability to contribute to the community at large.